mikecalvo/mikecalvo.github.io/msse/notes/javascript/index.md

 - Javascript has flexible argument rules
 - Callers of a function don't have to match the argument parameters exactly
 - Non-supplied arguments are undefined
-- Extra argumnents are ignored
+- Extra arguments are ignored
-- All fucntions can access the complete set of arguments via the arguments function which is an array
+- All functions can access the complete set of arguments via the arguments value which is an array

 ---
 # Arguments Example